The day my son heard me take that business call, I laughed so hard, I worried that my tear ducts would dry right up.

 He proceeds with his theatrics until he’s made his point, then stops.
 He wants an explanation.

 I let his words sink in and then hysterics follow.

-Our children have their own vision of what we are like.
-When we deviate from that expectation, even by a bit, we seem unrecognizable.
+Our children have their own vision of what we’re like.
+When we deviate from that expectation, even by a bit, we become unrecognizable.

-That afternoon, after he heard that call, I felt like I wore my own sort of superhero cape, even if it was just for a few seconds.
-He looked at me differently for a short while after that, from the side, and with a newfound admiration.
+That afternoon, after he heard that call, I felt like I wore my own sort of superhero cape, even if it was just for several seconds.
+He looked at me differently for a short while after that, from the side – a newfound admiration.

-And then it was time to make dinner.
+And then, between deafening screams of their fighting, it was time to make dinner.
+OK, I ordered in.